How to take most out of your photoshoot?

 - If you pick any restaurant or privately-owned public space, ask ahead if you don’t need any permit to do photos there

 - Think of location that has many background possibilities.
-From my experience having 50 images with trees or street art work behind might not be as exiting..
+From my experience having 50 images with trees or street art work behind might not be as exciting..

 Not so good ideas:

 - I don’t recommend picking more then two locations.
-Event that they should be close to each other.
+They also should be close to each other.
 We want to spend as much time having fun and taking photos.
 Traveling in the city might take a long time.

-Most of the engagement sessions I do through the week days.
+I do engagement sessions through the week days.
 The weekends get busy fast with the weddings.
-The best time to book the date for your engagement photos is fast 6-9 months before you wedding date.
+The best time to book the date for your engagement photos is 6-9 months before you wedding date.
 It will be enough time to print save the date cards or your engagement signing book.